z-katas/arch-katas-dcc/ADRs/adr-bff.md

 # Title
-Backend for frontend(BFF)
+Backend for frontend (BFF) with Graphql

 ## Status
 proposed

 ## Context
-Following the [API standard decision](./adr-api-standard.md) the spotlight apps would require to consume graphql APIs and external consumer services would prefer Rest APIs.It is a infrastructure overhead for all the microservices to supports both the standards initially.
-A Backend for frontend is a service catered for frontend needs and can follow a different API standard from rest of the system.
+Following the [API standard decision](./adr-api-standard.md) the Spotlight apps would require to consume graphql APIs, but external consumer services would prefer Rest APIs to integrate with the platform.
+It is an infrastructure overhead for all the microservices to supports both the standards initially.
+A Backend for frontend is a service catered for frontend needs and can follow a different API standard (Graphql) from rest of the system.

 <b>Advantages of BFF pattern with Graphql</b>

 * Solves problems of over fetching and underfetching.
 * Solve functional requirements which are different for UI from backend.
-* The frontend client would only need to hit a single service.
+* The frontend client would only need to hit a single service to fetch aggregated data from multiple services, thus reducing the overall network overhead.
+* If the frontend uses typescript, this service can be managed by the frontend developers.
+This gives them greater flexibility to complete the UI sooner without having to rely on the delivery of the underlying application APIs.

 ## Decision
-Decision and justification
+Have a BFF service with Graphql API standard to make use of the above advantages.

 ## Tradeoffs - Mitigations

-* <b> Single point of failure</b> : If BFF is not available the UI apps will not function.
+* **Single point of failure** : If BFF is not available the UI apps will not function.
-    Mitigation: Have BFF in multiple availability zones.
+    * Mitigation: Deploy BFF in multiple availability zones.
-* <b> Extra service  </b> : This will be an additional service to monitor and another oppurtunity for bugs in the system.
+* **Extra service** : This will be an additional service to monitor and another oppurtunity for bugs in the system.
-* <b> Latency </b> : Latency due to an extra hop in the.
+* **Latency** : Increased latency due to an extra hop to fetch simple (non-aggregated) data.
-    Mitigation: Deploy BFF in same cluster as other microservices and comunicate to them within the cluster.
+  * Mitigation: Deploy BFF in same cluster as other microservices and comunicate to them within the cluster.
 This will add very little rount trip time.
+Also, BFF pattern is most effective when a page / widget on the app needs aggregated data from multiple services.

 ## References
 https://www.infoq.com/presentations/graphql-bff/